XRPLF/xrpl-dev-portal/content/use-cases/use-an-escrow-as-a-smart-contract.md

 - To be able to keep a secret (the fulfillment) until the time is right.

 - A way to communicate the fulfillment publicly or at least to the party band when the time is right.

+- The ability to recognize whether the party band has fulfilled their end of the contract (played at the party).